srsmith516/lab-01/README.md

 Now that we have a function that we can create unit tests for specifically, and can use CMake to build it, we can now add the gtest framework and start writing our tests.

-> Make a commit here with CMakeLists.txt, c-echo.h, main.cpp, and the updated .gitignore.
+> Make a commit here with CMakeLists.txt, c-echo.h, main2.cpp, and the updated .gitignore.

 ## Git Submodules